BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 NOTE: It has been suggested to remove this requirement entirely, since the re-org protection is already afforded by REQ-3.
 TBD

 ### REQ-6-1 (disallow special OP_RETURN-marked transactions)

 Once the fork has activated, transactions containing an OP_RETURN output with a specific magic data value shall be considered invalid.

-RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the BUIP055 fork chain.
+RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the BUIP-UAHF fork chain.

 ### REQ-6-2 (opt-in signature shift via nHashType)